 - Overhaul and replace where necessary, paint finish to render and wood treatment to timber

-- Roofline timber barge boards, fascia and decorative timbers over the front 2 story bay windows are in very poor condition, significant softening and rot.
+- Roofline timber barge boards, fascia and decorative timbers over the front 2-story bay windows are in very poor condition, with significant softening and rot.
 Require complete overhaul/replacement

 Grounds & Boundaries: